syedaumme/InfraPilot-SandBox/README.md

 # 📌 InfraPilot-SandBox

-InfraPilot is a lightweight, containerized infrastructure monitoring stack built to understand observability fundamentals from first principles..
+InfraPilot is a lightweight, containerized infrastructure monitoring stack built to understand observability fundamentals from first principles.

 Rather than relying on enterprise tooling, this project focuses on the mechanics behind monitoring systems.